Loading Events

 What should I bring?
 We provide tools, gloves, snacks, and free coffee and pizza donated by Woods Coffee and Papa Johns.
 Please bring closed-toe shoes, weather-appropriate clothing, and a water bottle.

 How do I sign up?
 Spots are limited.
 Please register for this event in advance.
-A registration link will be shared on this page closer to April.

 The Miyawaki Method re-creates the conditions needed for a native forest to grow in decades, rather than centuries.
 This method is focused on planting forests rather than trees, the benefits of which include ecosystem function, carbon sequestration, habitat creation, temperature regulation, and low maintenance costs once established.
 As they mature, Miyawaki forests are ecologically functional and biodiverse.
 They are well suited to urban environments because they can grow in areas as small as six parking spots.
 They have been planted in former parking lots, medians, along highways, behind schools, and in other degraded sites around the world.
+Learn more about the Miyawaki Method during a presentation by Hannah Lewis at WWU on Thursday, April 20.

 Contact